London City Lionesses: History

 On 27 July 2024, Kang announced the launch of Kynisca Sports International Ltd., a worldwide multi-team organisation to provide the infrastructure to support the development of London City Lionesses alongside sister clubs Washington Spirit and OL Lyonnes.
 Under Kynisca, it was intended that each club would retain its own established identity, but that there would be a shared, central capability for aspects such as performance science and technology, data analytics, global scouting, and sporting staff development.

-On 4 May 2025, London City Lionesses became the first fully independent team to be promoted to the top women’s league (Women's Super League), after drawing with Birmingham City in the final game of the season.
+On 4 May 2025, London City Lionesses became the first fully independent team to be promoted to the top women's league (Women's Super League), after drawing with Birmingham City in the final game of the season.
 The promotion-deciding final match was the first time a game in the Women's Championship, the second tier of the WSL, was broadcast live on Sky Sports as well as being available on YouTube.

-Cobdown Park Training Centre
+Training facilities

 In June 2024, London City Lionesses confirmed the acquisition of Cobdown Park, becoming its sole owners and marking the start of their investment into bespoke women centric training facilities.
-The 28 acre site at Ditton, Kent a large village in Aylesford, which straddles the A20 (on the old Dover to London road) and is close to junctions 4 and 5 of the M20 is only an 11 minute walk from Aylesford railway station.
+The 28 acre site is at Ditton, Kent.

 The park has been used for sports since 1931 and has always been privately owned and operated, having been previously connected to the former members social clubs of Aylesford Newsprint part of Reed International a once major paper manufacturer in the area whose parent company KPMG appointed administrators on 24 February 2015 closing with over 233 jobs lost.

-On 26 September 2025, it was announced that the club’s permanent training ground at Cobdown Park had received full planning permission from Tonbridge and Malling borough council in a unanimous vote of their planning committee.
+On 26 September 2025, it was announced that the club's permanent training ground at Cobdown Park had received full planning permission from Tonbridge and Malling borough council in a unanimous vote of their planning committee.

 Sponsorship and partnership

 Following their promotion to WSL, the London City Lionesses signed a sponsorship deal with Nike on 1 July 2025.
 Nike became supplier of the club's official kits including home, away and third kits for two years.
+The kit featured the phrase "Everyone Watches Women's Sports".
 The deal also included partnership for development of women athletes and community services in London.